-$T1/T2/T3 \bullet Ext \bullet L \bullet THM$
+$T1/T2/T3 \cdot Ext \cdot L \cdot THM$

 A foundation theme involves considering what tourism is, and identifying a number of models for studying the subject.
 Other themes include the study of people in their roles as tourists, places as elements in whole tourism systems; organisational elements in whole tourism systems; and the interaction of tourism systems with their environments.